Kansattica/BuzzOff/README.md

 ### Run Your Own

-1. Make sure you have the latest [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) SDK.
+1. Make sure you have the latest [.NET 5.0](https://dotnet.microsoft.com/download) SDK.

 2. Clone the repo to your machine.